Who is Eligible?

 Small business grants may be awarded to companies meeting the size standards established by the U.S. Small Business Administration (SBA) for most industries in the economy.

 Individual people may submit applications for a funding opportunity on their own behalf (i.e., not on behalf of a company, organization, institution, or government).
-If you are registered as an individual, you are only allowed to apply to funding opportunities that are open to individuals.
+If you are registered with only an individual applicant profile, you are only allowed to apply to funding opportunities that are open to individuals.

 Most of the funding opportunities on Grants.gov are for organizations, not individuals.
 If you are looking for personal financial assistance or other types of funding, check out the Grant Programs section to learn about how to find other forms of funding from the government.